 I invariably tell them that I have no universal or easy answer to their question.
-No oracular eye that can predict the “best time” to visit Paris, nor to miraculously foresee the conditions that will make their trip somehow live up to mythical version of the city they’re carrying around in their head.
+No oracular eye that can predict the “best time” of year to visit Paris.
+No way to magically foresee the conditions that will make their trip somehow live up to mythical version of the city they’re often carrying around in their head.
 One that might look something like this:

 Why to Ditch the Mythology of “The Perfect Time to Go”

 The truth is, I think that sort of mythology has a sneaky and perverse way of keeping you from fully immersing in where you are.
 It keeps you behind a screen of cliches and preconceptions, and inhibits the sort of open, receptive state that makes travel a transformative experience.
 How can you possibly enjoy Paris, or allow it to surprise you, if you’re hauling around a set of rigid expectations about what the city should be or look like, based primarily on shiny technicolor (or post-technicolor) Hollywood fantasies?
 (Digression: If I had to choose between Woody Allen’s “Midnight in Paris”, “An American in Paris”, Pixar’s “Ratatouille”and the oh-so-cringeworthy “French Kiss”, I’d say that the animated film featuring a chef rat offers the most realistic depictions of the city).

 That Said, Choosing the Best Time For You is Crucial